fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

 {% include alert.html class='danger' title='Reading reflection' text="
-These writers are not diet or nutrition experts, but are they convincing to you?
-Could more use of history of diet, health, and expertise as we've discussed it help either of these authors?
+These writers are not diet or nutrition experts, so their \"expertise\" derives entirely from the success of their arguments and rhetoric.
+How are they or are they not convincing to you?
+Could they, or should they, use more history of diet, health, and expertise to be more effective?
 "%}

 ### Wed 11/11